MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-known-issues.md

 ```
 <a name="ml-ensembling"></a>

-## Error during Ensembling: "Transform pipeline 0 contains transforms that do not implement IRowToRowMapper"
+## 3. MicrosoftML error during Ensembling: "Transform pipeline 0 contains transforms that do not implement IRowToRowMapper"

 *Applies to: MicrosoftML package > Ensembling*